 What’s next, Agness!?

-I’m spending August in Poland to get my new passport, required visas and necessary vaccinations for further travelling.
+I’m spending August in Poland to get my new passport, required visas and necessary vaccinations for further traveling.
 My first stop will be in Seoul, South Korea and from there I will decide where to go next.
 Although I set off as a solo female traveler, I will meet my travel partner in crime – Cez – sooner than later!

 To travel is to live – Hans Christian Andersen.